markwbennett/westlaw-extension/README.md

 # Westlaw Combined Enhancements - Chrome Extension

-A Chrome extension that enhances the Westlaw reading experience with customizable typography, layout controls, and navigation shortcuts.
+A Chrome extension that enhances the Westlaw experience with customizable typography, layout controls, and navigation shortcuts.

 ## Quick Installation